joshk/hued-travis-ci-status/README.md

-Travis CI in all the Rainbow Huws
+Travis CI in all the Purple Huws
 ===

 A little app which syncs the status of projects you are testing on travis-ci.org to your [Philips Hue][1] lights.